-\\\\ House rents are still enormous in New York, the rates ranging from \$1,500 to \$3,500 a year for unfurnished tenements in good neighborhoods.
-The prices demanded by the boarding house keepers are even more extravagant than those asked by landlords-suits of two or three rooms being held at from \$100 to \$200 a week, is good judgment! this iz! or from \$5,000 to \$10,000 a year for families of moderate size.
+House rents are still enormous in New York, the rates ranging from \$1,500 to \$3,500 a year for unfurnished tenements in good neighborhoods.
+The prices demanded by the boarding house keepers are even more extravagant than those asked by landlords-suits of two or three rooms being held at from \$100 to \$200 a week, or from \$5,000 to \$10,000 a year for families of moderate size.

-CLEVERLY TOLD.-There was a sensation story affoat a short time ago about a man in Mobile who, in committing suicide, cut off his head and hid it so effectually that no one has ever been able to find it.
+CLEVERLY TOLD .-- There was a sensation story affoat a short time ago about a man in Mobile who, in committing suicide, cut off his head and hid it so effectually that no one has ever been able to find it.
 The circumstance excited the envy of some chap out West, who thus tells of a horrible

-"An Indian there who had lived unhappily with fifty or sixty squaws, determined upon suicide.
-Desiring that no mile from the house and hung herself to one should be able to identify any portion the limb of a tree, where she remained of him, he cut off both legs and carried until found by her friends, late in the eventhem about five miles into the woods, on toot and alone.
-He buried them, and of the fact that they were poisoned, they then cut off both his arms, which he car ried some five miles further and buried Then cutting out his tongue, that he might be unable to tell any one he might meet who he was, the proceeded several miles further, chanting his death song as he went.
-He finally cut off his head, and after amusing himself for some time kicking it about as a toetball, making the woods ring with his shouts of merriment, he hid it in the trunk of a tree; and then, digging a grave with his own hands, he got in, covered himself up, and planted a very handsome tombstone at the head of his grave.
+"An Indian there who had lived unhappily with fifty or sixty squaws, deter- took a rope, went to the woods, some half mined upon suicide.
+Desiring that no mile from the house and hung herself to one should be able to identify any portion of him, he cut off both legs and carried until found by her friends, late in the eventhem about five miles into the woods, on loot and alone.
+He buried them, and of the fact that they were poisoned, they then cut off both his arms, which he car ried some five miles further and buried Then cutting out his tongue, that he might hoped they will recover. be unable to tell any one he might meet who he was; he proceeded several miles further, chanting his death song as he went.
+He finally cut off his head, and after amusing himself for some time kicking it about as a foetball, making the woods ring with his shouts of merriment, he hid it in the trunk of a tree; and then, digging a grave with his own hands, he got in, covered himself up, and planted a very handsome tombstone at the head of his grave.
 Where is your Mobile man now?

 A Case of Conscience.-In a certain 'Ladies' Moral Reform Society,' existing not many miles from the bank of a certain river, the members were required to sign a pledge not to, 'set up' as it is termed, or do anything else that might be suppos ed to have a tendency, however remote, to immorality.
-One evening as the President was calling over the names, to know whether each member had kept her obligation, a beautiful and highly respectable young lady burst into tears, and on being questioned as to the cause, said she feared he had broken her pledge.
+One evening as the Presi dent was calling over the names, to know whether each member had kept her obligation, a beautiful and highly respectable young lady burst into tears, and on being questione I as to the cause, said she feared she had broken her pledge."

-'Why, what have you done?' asked the
+'Why, what have you done?' asked the President.

-'Oh!' sobbed the young lady, 'Dr. kissed me the other night when he waited on me home from meeting."
+'Oh! sobbed the young lady, 'Dr. kissed me the other night when he waited on me bome from meeting."